Lander, Wyoming

-Lander is a city in Wyoming, United States, and the county seat of Fremont County.
-It is in central Wyoming, along the Middle Fork of the Popo Agie River, just south of the Wind River Indian Reservation.
+Lander is a city in and the county seat of Fremont County, Wyoming.
+It is located in central Wyoming, along the Middle Fork of the Popo Agie River, just south of the Wind River Indian Reservation.
 It is a tourism center with several nearby guest ranches.
-Its population was 7,487 at the 2010 census.
+Its population was 7,546 at the 2020 census.

 History

 Lander was previously known as Pushroot, Old Camp Brown and Fort Augur.
 Its present name was chosen in 1875 in reference to General Frederick W. Lander, a transcontinental explorer who surveyed the Oregon Trail's Lander Cutoff.